google/flax/docs_nnx/guides/view.md

 ---

 # Model Views
-This guide covers how to use the `nnx.view` function.
-This function is useful for handling state in layers like `Dropout` and `BatchNorm`, which behave differently in training and evaluation.
-Similar to `.view` for numpy arrays, `nnx.view` allows you to set modes of the model while still sharing the same data.
-For a quick intro to how this function works, refer to the following example:
+This guide covers how to use NNX Views, which are useful for handling state in layers like `Dropout` and `BatchNorm` which behave differently in training and evaluation.
+Similar to `.view` for numpy arrays, NNX Views allow you to modify static attributes of the model while still sharing the same data.
+For a quick intro, consider the following example showcasing `nnx.with_modules`, a NNX View that sets module modes.

+NNX follows a naming convention for view-creating functions: names starting with `with_` return a new version of the input with modified module or variable attributes, while names starting with `as_` return a new tree with variables transformed into a different representation.
+In both cases the underlying JAX array data is shared with the original.

 ```{code-cell}
 from flax import nnx